syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 ## Remove empty paragraphs

-The following code example shows how to remove the empty paragraphs when the paragraph has a merge field item without any data during Mail merge process.
+You can remove the empty paragraphs when the paragraph has only a merge field item, without any data during Mail merge process.

+The following code example shows how to remove the empty paragraphs during Mail merge process.

 {% tabs %}